dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --[JOB].options.dumpType <full|heap|mini>                                The type of dump to collect.
   --[JOB].options.dumpOutput <filename>                                    The name of the dump file.
 Can be a file prefix (app will add *.DATE*.zip) , or a specific name and no DATE* will be added e.g., c:\dumps\mydump
   --[JOB].collectDependencies <true|false>                                 Whether to include the list of project dependencies in the results.
+  --[JOB].options.downloadOutput <true|false>                              Whether to download the job output --[JOB].options.downloadOutputOutput <filename>                          The name of the output file.
+Can be a file prefix (app will add *.DATE*.log) , or a specific name and no DATE* will be added e.g., c:\outputs\myoutput
+  --[JOB].options.downloadBuildLog <true|false>                            Whether to download the build log --[JOB].options.downloadBuildLogOutput <filename>                        The name of the build log file.
+Can be a file prefix (app will add *.DATE*.log) , or a specific name and no DATE* will be added e.g., c:\builds\mybuild

   ## Environment